joey-walker/GameProject566/README.md

-cmd> git commit -m "This has been changed" #Commit the code cmd> git status # no working changes now cmd> git fetch dev #Grab all changes from upstream cmd> git merge dev #merge changes in
+cmd> git commit -m "This has been changed" #Commit the code cmd> git status # no working changes now cmd> git fetch dev #Grab all changes from upstream cmd> git merge dev/development #merge changes in
 CLEAN UP ALL MERGE CONFLICTS... edit...add..commit..
 Build project in your IDE to ensure tests run cmd> git push origin #push changes